Bisbee Az

 Camping

 Bisbee is an easy place to camp.
-There are a number of campgrounds and BLM land around the town.
-You can also just stealth Camping in one of the local parking lots.
+There are several campgrounds and BLM land around the town, and you can also stealth camp in one of the local parking lots.

 Working Out